-Honoring our hospital heroes at UNC Lenoir Health Care: the push to get people vaccinated
+Honoring our hospital heroes at UNC Lenoir Health Care: The push to get people vaccinated

 KINSTON, N.C.
-(WNCT) — Health experts at UNC Lenoir Health Care say their COVID numbers are dropping.
+(WNCT) — Health experts at UNC Lenoir Health Care say their COVID-19 numbers are dropping.

 That’s thanks to the COVID vaccine.
 More than a year later, fighting COVID is still the hospital’s top priority.

-Note: Editor’s note: All this week, WNCT will be paying respects and saying “thank you” to many of the healthcare workers who have been on the front lines during the coronavirus pandemic.